katesanders9/squid-e/README.md

 # 🏜️DUNES

 This repository contains code and data for DUNES (Dataset of UNcertain Event Scenes), a collection of 12,000 event-based ambiguous images extracted from videos.
 All images are annotated with ground truth values and a test set is annotated with 10,800 human uncertainty judgments.
-The dataset is detailed in the paper **Ambiguous Images With Human Judgments for Robust Visual Event Classification** ([PDF linked here](https://openreview.net/forum?id=6Hl7XoPNAVX)).
-In the paper, it is illustrated how DUNES can be used to explore human uncertainty quantification, train robust models, and directly evaluate models and model calibration techniques.
+The dataset is detailed in the paper **Ambiguous Images With Human Judgments for Robust Visual Event Classification** ([PDF here](https://openreview.net/forum?id=6Hl7XoPNAVX)).
+The paper illustrates how DUNES can be used to explore human uncertainty quantification, train robust models, and directly evaluate models and model calibration techniques.
 The repository includes dataset information, a dataset loader, and code used for experiments in the paper.

 ![Title Image](title-im.png?raw=true)